Sleeper hit: In music

-"Just Dance" and "Poker Face" by pop singer Lady Gaga were both released in 2008 but did not become popular hits until the end of the year and the following year in certain countries, including the U.S. and the U.K., and eventually becoming No. 1 hits in those countries.
+"Just Dance" and "Poker Face" by pop singer Lady Gaga were both released in 2008 but did not become popular hits until the following year in early 2009 in some countries, including the US and the UK, eventually becoming No. 1 hits in those countries.
 "Poker Face", in particular, went on to become the world's best-selling single of 2009 overall.